 It is old-fashioned nonsense to say that we must go abroad for our education.
 We have at home all that we want.
 The other evening on television I had the advantage of seeing pictures of five countries.
 In our modern libraries there are books of a descriptive character.
 We have every advantage at home without pouring our money abroad into foreign countries.
 Butlins and other holiday camps offer not only education but enjoyment to people who want to stay at home.
 It is wrong for the authors of the Motion to try to induce the Chancellor to change his beneficent rule about the £50 allowance.
 Let us stay at home.
 Let us protect our industry.
 Let us encourage trade, industry, commerce and employment here, instead of spending our money abroad.

 A fascinating film of Derby in the mid-1960s – created by Norman Fitchett and Pear Tree Junior School.
-As the trolley buses are still operating and one of the shots shows the (now derelict) Full Street police station, I believe it dates it to sometime in 1966 or 1967.
+The trolley buses are still operating and one of the shots shows the (now derelict) Full Street police station.

 There’s a lot that’s still recognisable today, as well as much that has disappeared.